rjferguson21/big-bang/docs/developer/package-integration/package-integration-policy-enforcement.md

 ## Prerequisites

-- a K8s cluster with Big Bang installed
+- a K8s cluster with Big Bang installed.
-- cluster admin access to the cluster
+- cluster admin access to the cluster with [kubectl](https://kubernetes.io/docs/tasks/tools/).
+- [jq](https://stedolan.github.io/jq/) to help filter the results.

 ## Integration